ghsyafii/ghsyafii.github.io/blog.md

 “Your certificate of authenticity isn’t a certificate as much as a link to a record of your purchase.
 If the server the links points at goes down, your proof of ownership disappears and you won’t be getting it back.”

+# The Left/Right Political Dichotomoy Has Got to Go

+What does it mean for someone to be left or right of the political spectrum?
+In the US at least, the former means that the person is a Progressive while the latter is a Conservative.
+The Progressive thinks the status quo is bad and wants society to _progress_ by making changes to the political order, while the Conservative thinks things are fine as they are and wants to _conserve_ the current state of affairs.
+Those on the far left wants things to change immediately while those on the far right wants things to remain exactly as they are.

+### Draft Ideas

+The left/right dichotomy only has meaning in relation to a particular sociopolitical context, which varies across space and time.
+A conservative in the US doesn't want the same things as a conservative in Afghanistan.
+But a conservative in the US in 2022 might also not want the same things as a conservative in 1922.

+Promotes tribalism

+Fuzzy term that isn't useful in political discourse